 However, some developers do make a difference.
-For example, the evolve theme and few others too offer free updates.
+For example, the evolve theme and a few others too offer free updates.
 But the updated versions take more time to release than the Premium versions, so you need to wait for a longer time to get those updates.

 2. Not SEO-optimized

 In free WordPress themes, there will be hardly any in-built SEO options and the coding will be unclear.
-A clean code, faster loading time, SEO compatible makes a theme SEO-optimized.
+A clean code, faster loading time, SEO compatibility makes a theme SEO-optimized.
 On the other hand, theme developers take care of all these aspects in their Premium version.

 3. Has Encrypted Links

 The most hated thing about free WordPress themes is that they often have encrypted links in the footer.
-This has bad impact on Search Engine Optimization and there is bound to be fall in your rankings if you have such encrypted code.
+This has a bad impact on Search Engine Optimization and there is bound to be a fall in your rankings if you have such encrypted code.
 Besides, why encrypt the footer when you can use it for adding more features?

 4. Lesser number of features

-Free themes have lesser number of features integrated into the theme.
+Free themes have a lesser number of features integrated into the theme.
 For example, a Premium theme has Premium slider plugins, contact forms, ticket support plugins, etc integrated into the theme.
 This way, you can make your website the trendiest and offer many features to your potential customers.
 However, free WordPress themes do not come with these features and you need to integrate these features separately.

 5. No theme options panel

 Many bloggers who are starting a blog may not have technical knowledge.
 Most of the free WordPress themes do not come with a theme options panel so you need to play with the codes to create any custom design whereas Premium themes come with an options panel where you don’t have to play with the codes.
-You can change everything in a click.
+You can change everything with a click.